-When we think of computer vision and AI applications all around us, from self-driving cars to smart home devices, the majority of us don’t know the complex processes involved in pushing that product from blueprints all the way to production.
-That involves a hands-on approach by teams of specialists ranging from CV engineers, data scientists, ML engineers, and more.
+When we think of computer vision and AI applications all around us, from self-driving cars to smart home devices, the majority of us don't know the complex processes involved in pushing that product from blueprints all the way to production.
+That involves a hands-on approach by teams of specialists ranging from CV engineers to data scientists, ML engineers, and more.
 Without harmonious and efficient workflows, moving forward with the machine learning project lifecycle is slow, inefficient, and certainly not beneficial to enterprises that heavily rely on ML application production.
-MLOps is a relatively new concept that only emerged around 2018 and has since become fundamental for ML production.
-Today, we’re answering the most frequently asked questions surrounding MLOps such as what is MLOps and why do we need it, and why MLOps is important in our current age of ML production.

 All of the following are vital components of MLOps needed to achieve promising results: